novikesumaningtyas/Simple-CalculatorAngJS/README.md

 ## Getting Started

-Simply run the index.html under app folder (app/index.html) to run the calculator Functions available :
+Simply run or double click the index.html under app folder (app/index.html) to run the calculator

+Math Operation Functions available :

-+ add
+--> + add <br>
-- substract
+--> - substract <br>
-* multiply
+--> * multipy <br>

-/ divide
+--> / divide <br>
-^ power of N
+--> ^ power of N <br>
-√ square root
+--> √ square root

+How to use :
+1. Set the first value - Choose any number you want to calculate using calculator
+2. Set the math operator - Choose any operation you want
+3. Set the second value - Choose any number you want to calculate using calculator
+4. Calculate the result - Choose = to calculate the result
+5. Clear to start new calculation - Choose C to start new calculation

 ## Directory Layout